 An applicant must:

-be a Brown medical student in the Divion of Biology, a Brown medical student, graduate student in the Divion of Biology or the School of Public Health, a resident or fellow from a Brown affiliated hospital or a Brown undergraduate concentrating in biology, public health or in the PLME program.
+- be a Brown medical student; a graduate student in the Division of Biology or the School of Public Health; a resident or fellow from a Brown affiliated hospital; an undergraduate in Brown's Program in Biology, concentrating in public health or in the PLME program.

-have taken or propose to take academic courses in preparation for global health work.
+- have taken or proposed to take academic courses in preparation for global health work.

-be returning to campus the academic year following the completion of project.
+- be returning to campus the academic year following the completion of the project.

 NOTES: Previous recipients of the Framework in Global Health Scholarship are not eligible to apply for a repeat award.
 The Framework Global Health Scholarship is not available to seniors who plan to graduate and leave Brown at the end of the spring semester.
 However, seniors who plan to remain at Brown (i.e.: PLME, 5th-year masters programs) ARE eligible.

-Please complete online application, including all required documents by Feb 8, 2021 at 5PM EST.
+Please complete online application, including all required documents by February 13, 2023.

-- Project proposal (5 pages max) including the following sections: title, location, name of foreign institution, dates of study period, objective and specific aims, background and significance, methods or clinical rotation, data collection procedures, plan for data analysis, plan for dissemination, and a detailed budget
+Project proposal (5 pages max) including the following sections: title, location, name of foreign institution, dates of the study period, objective and specific aims, background and significance, methods or clinical rotation, data collection procedures, plan for data analysis, plan for dissemination.

-* Letters of support from advisors can be emailed directly to the Program Coordinator, [email protected]
+* Letters of support from advisors can be emailed directly to the Program Manager, [email protected]

 If your project involves human subjects (this includes data collection from living individuals through interaction or intervention, or data collection of identifiable, private information through secondary data analysis), Institutional Review Board (IRB) will be required before funds can be released.
 You must provide documentation that verifies approval by the respective IRB of the institution where the research will be carried out, if other than Brown University.